strategineer/personal-website/content/books/9781782760979/index.md

 Gorgeous art by Dongzi Liu can't save the horrendous writing by Jodorowsky.
 The extremely taboo and fucked up premise for this is one thing, but I'll read a story about anything.
 It's just so bad.

 I cannot begin to imagine what sort of circumstances would have led to the production of this comic.
-That's what I'd like to know.s
+That's the story I want to read about.

 <!--more-->